 We must rise above our 'microscopic identities': Army chief

-New Delhi, Jan 2 (PTI) Army chief Gen Bipin Rawat said today that people should not get stuck into "microscopic identities" but instead rise together as one, as he exhorted the youth to join the force to feel the idea of India's unity.
+(Eds: Recasting overnight story) New Delhi, Jan 3 (PTI) Army chief Gen Bipin Rawat has said that people should not get stuck in "microscopic identities" but rise together as one, as he exhorted the youth to join the force to feel the idea of India's unity.

 "You want to feel the oneness, join the Army, and see how we people, from different backgrounds, live together as Indians.
 Remember first, we are all Indians.
 We are proud of that, and the nation must come first.
-Then we can learn to live together," Gen Rawat said.
+Then we can learn to live together," Rawat said yesterday.

 "We are Indians and we don't call ourselves as Bengalis or Assamese or from Arunachal Pradesh," he said.

 The students were visiting Delhi for the first time.
-They met President Ram Nath Kovind this morning.
+They also met President Ram Nath Kovind yesterday.

 The Army chief, later interacting with reporters, said: "We have to rise above the idea of microscopic identities and embrace ourselves as Indians."
 He underlined that development cannot happen if a region is affected with insurgency.
 He urged the Indian youth to work hard and contribute actively to the nation-building process, by becoming teachers, engineers, and doctors.